Harnessing Topological Valley-Hall States in Photonic Crystals for Label-Free Refractive-Index Discrimination of Cancer Cell Lines: Acknowledgements

-The authors would like to express their sincere gratitude to the Department of Electrical and Electronic Engineering at Bangladesh University of Engineering and Technology (BUET) for providing the necessary facilities and support to carry out this research work.
+The authors would like to express their sincere gratitude to the Department of Electrical and Electronic Engineering at Bangladesh University of Engineering and Technology (BUET) for providing the necessary facilities and support.

-\bmsection{Disclosures} The authors declare that there are no conflicts of interest related to this article.